udityamerit/all_MLpackages/CODE_OF_CONDUCT.md

 ## Enforcement Responsibilities

-Community leaders and maintainers of the **The Wizards Sorting Hat** project are responsible for enforcing this Code of Conduct.
+Community leaders and maintainers of the **all_MLpackage**  project are responsible for enforcing this Code of Conduct.
 They are expected to:

 - Clearly communicate the standards for acceptable behavior and ensure that all participants are aware of them.
 - Respond to violations of the Code of Conduct in a timely and fair manner.